intika/Librefox/README.md

 Browser Tests : Performances :
 ------------------------------

-Performance tests can be done here https://intika.github.io/lvp-octane/ bench need to be launched with other applications closed and with no other activity but the bunchmark, also the bunch need to be lunched at least 3 times (then make an average)
+Performance tests can be done here https://intika.github.io/lvp-octane/ bench need to be launched with other applications closed and with no other activity but the benchmark, also the bunch need to be lunched at least 3 times (then make an average)

 Browser Tests : DNS/VPN/Proxy Leak :
 ------------------------------------